Alisha the Agnostic

 Basic Description

-Alisha calls herself an agnostic because she believes there is no proof for the existence of God, so you could say that Alisha doesn't believe or disbelieve in God.
-In other words, in Alisha's mind, God could exist, but no one can currently prove that.
+Someone who calls themselves agnostic believes there is no proof for the existence of God, so you could say they neither believe or disbelieve in God.
+In other words, God could exist, but no one can currently prove that.

 Questions You Can Ask